 I am using some bits from ‘Selected Cautionary Verses’ by Hilaire Belloc, which I love.

 This edition was published by Penguin in 1968, and was totally ruined by a leak in our window (along with my beloved ‘Flat Stanley’).
 It was already in a pretty rough state, even before the months of rain.
-Now, as my sister would say, it is absolutely minging!

 The first one is taken from a poem called ‘The Garden Party’, and the second from ‘The Lion’.